 6. stop: The Black Clover Path - Juelsberg Estate

-The Juelsberg manor in its current form dates from the 1770s.
-It was designed by the architect Johan Jacob Encke, who was the main builder in Nyborg and had designed a number of the historic houses and neoclassical facades that today make up the historic city center after the violent city fires in the 1790s had destroyed the medieval city core .
+Juelsberg Gods originates in its current form from the 1770s.
+It was designed by the architect Johan Jacob Encke, who was the master builder in Nyborg and was behind a number of the historic houses and neoclassical facades that today make up the historic city center of Nyborg after two violent city fires in the 1790s had destroyed the medieval city core .

-In the 1860s, the two side wings were added at a time when the Juelsberg estate was Funen's largest estate in terms of hectares.
+In the 1860s, the two side wings were added at a time when Juelsberg Gods was Funen's largest estate in terms of hectares.
 Until 1669, it was crown property that belonged to the great royal Nyborg County, after which it was sold to Claus Rasch, who called his new property Raschenberg.
-There is an older manor house, Baunegård, on what was to become the battlefield for the Battle of Nyborg in 1659.
+At that time, there was an older manor house, Baunegård, on what was to become the battlefield for the Battle of Nyborg in 1659.
 In 1772, the estate is bought by privy councilor Gregers Christian Juel, who has Juelsberg built.